-This section is very important, and many Responsible Officers require that appraisees provide evidence that they have or have not been named in complaints from their main employer eg PALS office, as well as from other places that the appraisee works eg locum agencies, private hospitals etc.
+Many Responsible Officers require appraisees to provide evidence that they have or have not been named in complaints from their main employer, eg. PALS office, as well as from other places that the appraisee works, eg. locum agencies, private hospitals etc.

 Please be aware that all inputs into the appraisal portfolio must be anonymised and contain NO identifiable information – patient or colleague.